gitbito/AI-Automation/git/commit_msg/README.md

 ## Assumptions:
 - The `git` command is available in the system's PATH.
 - The `bito` command is available in the system's PATH.
+Available here: https://github.com/gitbito/CLI
 - The repository at `repo_path` is a valid git repository.
 - The `prompt_path` file exists and is readable.